zenria/co2-meter-rs/Readme.md

 # co2-meter-rs

-Reads data from Winsen MH-Z19 CO2 sensors.
+Reads data from Winsen MH-Z19 CO2 sensors, publish them though MQTT.

 Target:
-- sensor host running the project: Raspberry PI
+- sensor host running the project: Raspberry PI + Winsen MH-Z19 plugged to the GPIO serial port
 - reporting backend: MQTT + Jeedom

 Part of this code tries to be a bit generic so it might be a good working base for IOT stuff running on raspberry